roytang/blog/content/posts/2008/07/eventide-prerelease.md

 _

-but luckily it didn&#8217;t and I won in two games.
+but luckily it didn&'t and I won in two games.

-Round four, and I&#8217;m paired up with
+Round four, and I&'m paired up with

 [